miker704/deploying_to_render/README.md

 1).
 In seperate tabs navigate to the dashboard and in the other Create a Web Service by clicking New + and Selecting Web Service

 2).
 You will be redirected to a page asking to connected a repository on the right side click on configure on either your  github or gitlab account to grant render access to the repos in your account.
-After this a list of all repo should be listed, select the app your want to deploy by clicking connect.
+After this a list of all your repo's should be listed, select the repo of the app you want to deploy by clicking connect.

     - Provide the name of your app (keep it lowercase to avoid problems)
     - Leave Root directory blank (your main branch serves as this already)